 It’s also worth noting that FamilySearch has free indexes of church and civil birth records from 1564 to 1950 and marriage records from 1561 to 1910, enabling you to trace your Scottish ancestry for free.

 The Scottish church or kirk played an important part in the lives of its parishioners beyond just marking births, marriages and burials.
 Kirk sessions were held to keep the congregation in check, policing moral and local matters.
 These have now been digitised making them much more accessible.

 The church also played an important role in support of the poor up until 1845 when the state took over.
 Scottish poor records both pre and post 1845 can really shine a light on the lives of your more unfortunate ancestors.
 Some have been indexed, for example a selection for Dundee and the Highlands can be found on Findmypast.

-Scotland has pretty much the same census records as England and Wales, with full census records available from 1841 to 1911.
+Scotland's census records from 1841 to 1921 are publicly available.
 Differences included questions about whether inhabitants spoke Gaelic in 1881 and there were also questions about rooms with windows and whether children were being educated at school that reflected Scottish concerns.
 The full records are available to search on ScotlandsPeople.
 Incomplete transcripts from 1841-1901 are also available on both Ancestry and Findmypast.
 Note that in Scotland women never officially lost their maiden surname after marriage – as such, when widowed, you may find a woman reverting to her maiden name, rather than continue with her married surname.